scinnod/scView/docs/DEPLOYMENT.md

 ### Access Control

 The application uses Django-based authorization (not proxy-level authentication).
+In production with the [Django Auth Stack](https://github.com/scinnod/django-auth-stack), OAuth2-proxy provides authenticated user headers, and Django decides per-view whether authentication is required.
+This allows public and protected content to coexist on the same site.

 Which views require authentication is configurable via environment variables.

 **Configurable views:**